HOMEimageDESTINATIONimageCarribbeanimage

 Guanaja - Fly to Roatan and then take the Saturday flight to Guanaja Airport (GJA).
 Alternatively, from Roatan or San Pedro Sula, fly to La Ceiba and then on to Guanaja.
 This is longer but offers more flexibility.
 There are also several boat charters available from Roatan to Guanaja.

-Check our guide for other great destinations near the US
+Check our guide for other great destinations near the US.

-How to Dive Roatan, Utila & Guanaja
+How To Dive Roatan, Utila & Guanaja

 A good number of resorts on all three islands include an on-site dive center and will offer shore and boat diving to guests and day visitors alike.
 There are also many stand-alone professional dive shops and operators.